Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Training Deterministic World Model

+so that $\psi$ does not depend on the scale of the control action.
+The weighted mean squared error over the $H\times W$ image is

+so that control-relevant pixels ($\psi_{ij}\!\to\!1$) receive high weight ($w_h$) and control-irrelevant background ($\psi_{ij}\!\to\!0$) receives low weight ($w_l$).
+Tying the weights to the controller's own gradients makes our training independent of any assumption about how the objects of interest appear.

-\paragraph{Controller Difference Loss.} The controller difference loss ensures that the reconstructed image produces a similar control behavior to the original image.
-This capability will help reduce the modeling error in Section~\ref{sec:cp}.
+\textit{Control Consistency Loss:} The control consistency loss ensures that the reconstructed image produces a similar control behavior to the original image.
+This capability will help reduce the model-reality mismatch in the next section.

 Recall that per Definition~\ref{def:system}, $C(\cdot)$ is the image-based controller that maps an image to a control action $u = C(I)$.
 Inspired by a similar loss for image-based control repair~\cite{sobolewski2025generalizable}, we penalize the discrepancy between the control actions derived from the reconstructed image and the original image: